How to Create a Startup Growth Strategy That’s Built for Sustained Success

 To Scale or Not to Scale?

 One thing about scaling and scalability is the question of whether or not your business needs to scale at all.
 Is there an unbelievable amount of untapped potential in your product or service or is your business operating in a very specific or small niche?
-If it’s the latter, there’s absolutely nothing wrong with deciding against scaling and choosing to remain a lean, small, but profitable business.
+If it’s the latter, there’s nothing wrong with deciding against scaling and remaining a lean, small, but profitable business.

-Not every startup needs investors to be successful and there’s absolutely nothing wrong with staying small if that’s the best thing for your business.
+Not every startup needs investors to succeed, and there’s nothing wrong with staying small if that’s the best thing for your business.
 But if your startup does need to scale in order to succeed, here are some things to think about before launching into the process:

 Protect Your Business